jumpycalm/pn532-cloner/README.md

 # Usage
 ## Reader driver installation (Windows)
 If you purchased a driver from me, Windows should already have the driver for the reader.
-Just plug the reader into the PC, wait for a minute or 2, the correct driver should get installed automatically.
-If the driver is not installed correctly, you can open the Device Manager and install the driver with the following instruction:
+Just plug the reader into the PC, and wait for a minute or 2, the correct driver should get installed automatically.
+If the driver is not installed correctly, you can open the Device Manager and install the driver with the following instructions:

 ![Driver not installed](image/Driver_not_installed.PNG)
 ![Driver install Step 1](image/Install_driver_1.PNG)